 - via Facebook: “Ooh!
 I think I’ll get this, it looks good. :)” followed by “It’s very good.
 I can personally recommend it.”

 - via Twitter: “Currently using @morgenwriteruk 365 Writer’s Block Workbook to try to find inspiration for my final exam story.”

-There will be further volumes in 2014, each one based on the above format; with a choice of daily exercises and tip at the end of each week.
-Exercises will include keywords, scenarios etc. You will also be able to read some exercises that I turn into fiction at 5pm (UK time) every day at 5PM Fiction.
+There will be further volumes , each one based on the above format; with a choice of daily exercises and tip at the end of each week.
+Exercises will include random prompts, pictures, scenarios etc.

 You can contact me and find me on the internet, view my books (including my debut novel The Serial Dater’s Shopping List, various short story collections and writer’s block workbooks) and If you like this blog, you can help me keep it running by donating.
 Thank you.